cp2k/dbcsr/docs/guide/1-user-guide/1-installation/2-cmake-build-recipes.md

 ## MacOS

 Follow what is described in the previous sections.
-For GNU, if you have installed Command Line Tools by Apple and GCC with homebrew that can lead to a conflict in which compiler cmake will use.
-Therefore, we suggest to specify GCC, for example
+For GNU, if you have installed Command Line Tools by Apple and GCC with Homebrew that can lead to a conflict in which compiler CMake will use.
+Therefore, we suggest specifying GCC, for example

 ```bash
     CC=gcc-9 CXX=g++-9 cmake ..